qt-dork/ewie.online/src/posts/The funniest stat in Blaseball.md

 ![A screenshot of an archive of the Blaseball home page as of season 11](https://cdn.ewie.online/SCR-20250807-schd.jpeg)

-Years ago, I worked on a concept for a video breaking down an iceberg meme[^1] for Blaseball,[^10] a roguelike[^11] incremental[^11] management[^11] horror[^11] game with creative story prompting elements[^11] that I was deep into for basically its entire runtime.
+Years ago, I worked on a concept for a video breaking down an [iceberg meme(https://cdn.ewie.online/Iceberg%28Iceberg%29.png)[^1] for Blaseball,[^10] a roguelike[^11] incremental[^11] management[^11] horror[^11] game with creative story prompting elements[^11] that I was deep into for basically its entire runtime.
 While this project never saw the light of day, I think it'd be fun to share some of the stories from it that I enjoyed writing.
-This is one of those stories.
+This is one of those stories.[^12]

 ## WhAT